Viavi Soars 22% On Q3 Beat, Data Center Demand

 NEW YORK, April 30 —

-Viavi Solutions delivered the kind of fiscal Q3 print that gets a network-test stock noticed: a beat on the top and bottom lines, a Q4 sales guide of $427M–$437M, and an after-hours pop of roughly 22%.
-Data center and defense are now doing the heavy lifting.
-The catch is that insiders, including the CEO, took the money and ran two months ago — at prices that look like a discount today.
+Viavi Solutions beat on the top and bottom lines in fiscal Q3, guided Q4 sales to $427M–$437M, and jumped roughly 22% after hours.
+Data center and defense are now the engines.
+The catch: insiders, including the CEO, sold $13.71M of stock in February at prices that look cheap today.

 - VIAV reported fiscal Q3 2026 results via 8-K filed April 29; shares surged ~22% after-hours.